|2nd Lt. Archibald Beatricia

 Kentucky National Guard with his brother, Edwin.

 While he was working in a drug store, he was called to federal service on November 25, 1941, with his tank company.
-He trained at Fort Knox, Kentucky, for nearly a year and then took part in maneuvers in Louisiana.
+He trained at Fort Knox, Kentucky, for nearly a year and then took part in maneuvers in Louisiana from September 1st through 30th.
 It was after these maneuvers at Camp Polk that he learned his battalion was being sent overseas.

 The morning of December 8, 1941, the soldiers were informed of the Japanese attack on Pearl Harbor.
 They were then ordered to take their tanks to the perimeter of the airfield to guard against Japanese paratroopers.